-Founder and Inclusion ConsultantCompany: Allied Folk
+Founder and Equity ConsultantCompany: Allied Folk

 Role: Podcast Presenter / Session Presenter

-Post: Podcast Ep.
+Podcast Ep.
 45 – Overt Discrimination in the Workplace: Disability and the Law

-Ashley Oolman, founder and inclusion consultant of Allied Folk, guides partners through evidence-based best practices, product development, and progressive thought leadership.
+Ashley Oolman, founder and inclusion consultant for Allied Folk, guides partners through evidence-based best practices, product development, and progressive thought leadership.
 From large corporations to individual allies, she transforms strategic business initiatives and advances equitable community spaces.
 With more than a decade of leadership experience in advocacy, employment, and workplace culture, she understands how to navigate complex environments and provide actionable insights for growth.

-Ashley strives to advance community equity through her contributions on a collective impact task force, and serves on a coalition of providers supporting transracially adopted youth to reinforce their development of a positive Black identity.
+Ashley strives to advance community equity through her contributions on a collective impact task force and serves on a coalition of providers supporting transracially adopted youth to reinforce their development of positive Black identity.
 In her free time, she enjoys creating space to coach local parents on inclusive parenting, including children in critical conversations.